mgreenig/COVIDENCE-survey/README.md

 ```

 The script defines the class `DosageScaler`, which inherits from `PatientAnnotator` and provides additional methods
 for incorporating numerical dosage data.
-Specifically, the class is initialised with attributes from the `mapper` instance,
+Specifically, the class is initialised with arguments
 corresponding to the full survey answer dataframe, medication answers, dosage answers, and dosage unit answers.
 The final argument is a `drug_dictionary`, which was imported from [`Annotate_patients.py`](Annotate_patients.py):